bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-add-folder.md

-# Create a Folder in the Root of the Storage disk.storage.addfolder
+# Create a folder in the root of the storage disk.storage.addfolder

 {% if build == 'dev' %}